Kick101/vaults/Ideas and Improvements/Red Teaming/Active Directory/Attacks/Persistence.md

 ```powershell
 cat C:\Windows\system32\mimilsa.log
 ```

 ---
-### ACL - AdminSDHolder

----
 ### Skeleton Key
-- Skeleton key is a persistence technique where it is possible to patch a Domain Controller (lsass process) so that it allows access as any user with a single password.
+- Skeleton key is a persistence technique where it is possible to patch a Domain Controller (lsass process) so that it _allows access as any user with a single password_.
 - The attack was discovered by Dell Secureworks used in a malware named the Skeleton Key malware.
 - All the publicly known methods are NOT persistent across reboots.
 - Yet again, mimikatz to the rescue.